-FMC modules rely upon the carrier board FPGA to provide the necessary interfaces to the FMC components.
-These can be single-ended or differential parallel data buses, gigabit serial links, clocks and control signals for initialization, timing, triggering, gating and synchronization.
+FMC modules rely on the carrier board FPGA to provide the necessary interfaces to the FMC components.
+These can be single-ended or differential parallel data buses, gigabit serial links, clocks and control signals for initialisation, timing, triggering, gating and synchronisation.
 For data, the high-density FMC connector provides 80 differential pairs or 160 single-ended lines.
-It also features 10 high-speed gigabit serial lanes, with differential pairs for each direction.
+It also has 10 high-speed gigabit serial lanes, with differential pairs for each direction.

 In order to support the new class of data converter devices that use JESD204B gigabit serial interfaces instead of parallel LVDS, the FMC specification has been enhanced to FMC+.
-Defined in VITA 57.4, it increases the number of gigabit serial lanes from 10 to 24 through the new HSPC connector, a higher-speed version of the HPC connector with four more rows of pins.
-This new connector is rated for data rates up to 28 Gbits/sec.
+Defined in VITA 57.4, it increases the number of gigabit serial lanes from 10 to 24 through a new, higher-speed version of the HPC connector with four more rows of pins.
+The new connector for FMC+ is rated for data rates up to 28 Gbits/sec.

-VITA 57.4 optionally adds 8 more gigabit serial lanes to the FMC+ module by extending the length of the original FMC module by 12 mm to support a new 40-pin HSPCe connector, as shown in the bottom right of Figure 1.
-This boosts the total number of full-duplex gigabit serial lanes to 32 when maximum I/O data throughput is required.
+VITA 57.4 optionally adds 8 more gigabit serial lanes to the FMC+ module by extending the length of the original FMC module by 12 mm to support a new 40-pin connector, as shown in the bottom right of Figure 1.
+This boosts the total number of full-duplex gigabit serial lanes to 32 when maximum I/O data rates are required.

-It should be noted that all three of these mezzanines are also available in double width versions, fully defined in the specifications.
+It should be noted that all three of these mezzanines are also available in double-width versions, fully defined in the specifications.
 This provides additional real estate for more components.
-However, the vast majority of mezzanines available in the marketplace today are single width designs.
+However, the vast majority of mezzanines available in the marketplace today are single-width designs.

-Lastly, all three specifications have complete specifications for rugged and conduction-cooled versions of these mezzanine products so they can be deployed in extreme MIL/AERO environments.
+Lastly, all three specifications (PMC, FMC, and FMC) include complete specifications for rugged and conduction-cooled versions of these mezzanine products so they can be deployed in extreme Mil/Aero environments.